spatialthoughts/qgis-tutorials/el/_sources/docs/3/batch_processing.rst.txt

 .. image:: /static/3/batch_processing/images/21.png
    :align: center

-22. The clip algorithm will run for each of the inputs and create output files are we have specified.
+22. The clip algorithm will run for each of the inputs and create output files as we have specified.
 Once the batch process finishes, click :guilabel:`Close` to return to QGIS.

 .. note::